defi-wonderland/handbook/docs/development/research/reserach-overview.md

+---
+id: research-overview
+title: Overview
+sidebar_position: 1
+---

-# Overview
+# Research Overview

-Welcome to the Research section of our handbook.
-This section covers our research processes, technical writing guidelines, and onboarding materials for new research team members.
+Welcome to the Research section of our development documentation.
+This section covers our research methodologies, ongoing projects, and findings in the DeFi space.

 ## What's Inside